All Episodes

 They're way more than that.

-Uh these things are not just distracting people, they are rechanneling.
+These things are not just distracting people.

-These things are rechanneling people's rage to things that don't or shouldn't matter.
+These things are re-channeling people's rage to things that don't or shouldn't matter.

-And while all that's happening, Obama gets to march on uh and keep doing what he's doing with impunity.
+And while all that's happening, Obama gets to march on and keep doing what he's doing with impunity.

-AP Obama story by Adam Geller, taxpayers vent against AIG bonuses.
+So here, let me give you, this is a, what is this, AP Obama, AP Obama story by Adam Geller, taxpayers vent against AIG bonuses.

 And if you read far enough, you'll find this.